Churches 🢔 Religious architecture 🢔 Architectural wonders 🢔 Categories of wonders

 Church is lavishly ornamented with woodcarvings.
-Best known are four dragon heads on the gables of the roof which similar to carved dragon heads of Norse ships.
+Best known are four dragon heads on the gables of the roof which are similar to carved dragon heads of Norse ships.

 Originally there were no windows – these were installed after the Reformation in 1537, in order to allow people to read psalms inside the church.

 Church could serve up to 300 people.
-In written sources it was first mentioned in 1320, when urgent repairs were needed.
+In written sources, it was first mentioned in 1320, when urgent repairs were needed.

-At the north portal is a runic inscription, carved by Þórir and testifying that paganic beliefs still were alive: "Þórir carved these runes on the eve of Olaus-mass, as he travelled past here.
+At the north portal is a runic inscription, carved by Þórir and testifying that paganic beliefs still were alive: "Þórir carved these runes on the eve of Olaus-mass, as he traveled past here.
 The norns presented measures of good and evil, great toil … they created before me."